galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-components.md

     </apex:page>
     ```

-    In order for the page to be integrated into the page layout of an object of the Account type, it is necessary that the standard controller of this page is "**Account**".
+    In order for the page to be integrated into the page layout of an Account object, the standard controller of this page has to be "**Account**".

      It is important to enter the fields API names and not their labels.